openSUSE/vagrant-ceph/README.md

 `$ vagrant up`

-Note that the base box image and VM OS disks are added to /var/lib/libvirt/images with additional disks added as 1G raw partitions for the data nodes.
+For libvirt, note that the base box image and VM OS disks are added to /var/lib/libvirt/images with additional disks added as raw partitions for the data nodes.

+For virtualbox, the VM OS disks are stored in your home directory.
+The additional disks for the data nodes are stored in $HOME/disks.

 Next, log into the admin node and become root.